- by Eric

 Nyingchi area is located in the southeast of Tibet, called Switzerland in Tibet.
 Check the detailed maps for attractions, travel routes, etc.

 How to Get To Nyingchi?

-Nyingchi is a popular tourist destination in Tibet for its beautiful landscape.
-Traveling to Nyingchi by air or by land are popular ways.
-There're also some instructions about the transportation around Nydingchi, as well as some travel tips.
+Traveling to Nyingchi by air or by land is popular.
+There're also some instructions about transportation around Nydingchi and some travel tips.